 - Sautéed Carrots with Brown Sugar.
 Swap the honey/maple syrup in the recipe for 1 to 2 tablespoons of light or dark brown sugar.
 You could play around with adding a pinch of cinnamon (I’d omit the herbs if using cinnamon though or try rosemary).

 You also can add more veggies for variety, as long as those veggies cook in a similar amount of time.
-Sautéed carrots with onions (slice the onions thinly) or sautéed carrots with broccoli (cut the broccoli into florets) would both be tasty twists.
+Sautéed carrots with onions (slice the onions thinly) or sautéed carrots with broccoli (cut the broccoli into florets like in this Roasted Broccoli and Carrots recipe) would both be tasty twists.

 Make Ahead and Storage Tips